Hi Fellow Quilters,

 This knot means eternal friendship!
 Even if you aren’t interested in making Vikings, would this be great made into a table runner, placemats or hot pads for your BFF!

-If you’re feeling inspired to create your own Viking quilt, you can purchase it right here:
+If you’re feeling inspired to create your own Viking quilt, you can purchase the pattern right here in our pattern shop!
+The individual block patterns are available as well.

 Days of the Week